yonatanlozinsky/fb-group-to-phones/README.md

 # fb-group-to-phones
-Takes phones out of FB groups
+Takes phones out of FB groups,  using selenium and RE.